fandom-zh/RcGcDw/README.md

 `verbose_level` – a number (min 0, max 50) identifying the type of messages that will be written into the console.
 (CRITICAL 50, ERROR 40, WARNING 30, INFO 20, DEBUG 10)
 `show_updown_messages` – bool value, depending on this settings the messages whenever the wiki goes up and down will be sent to the channel
 `appearience` – section with different types of actions and logs, and corresponding to them colors/icons.
 In here you can set custom icon or color!
+`overview` – bool value, sends a day overview to the channel if true
+`overview_UTC_time` – UTC time at which the day overview will be sent

 ### How to use ###
 Make sure you have installed all of dependencies and **filled settings.json properly**.
 You can also use `pip install -r requirements.txt` to install dependencies automatically.
 If you are using Raspberry Pi you won't have newest Python version installed, you can use [this guide](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f).